diskoverdata/diskover-docs/source_files/user_basic_search_manual_queries.md

 Unless you know that a strict naming convention was followed, trying to launch a query with very specific criteria may limit your results and you might think that some files are missing.

-Ways to either pinpoint or expand your results will be explained in this chapter in order to go around the naming convention issues, and make sure you are not missing files in your results.
+Ways to either pinpoint or expand your results will be explained in this chapter in order to go around the naming convention issues and make sure you are not missing files in your results.

 <p id="search_basics"></p>